Actindo-AG/Documentation/DataHub/UserInterface/02b_AttributeSets.md

 - *Key*
   Attribute key.
-The key is required for API access and must be system wide unique.

 - *Data type*
   Attribute data type.
-For detailed information about all data types, see [Data type list](../../PIM/UserInterface/04_DataTypeList.md).
+For detailed information about all data types, see [Data type list](./04_DataTypeList.md).

 - *Inherited from*
   Inheritance attribute set.
 The name of the attribute set from which the attribute value is inherited is displayed.
-If the attribute value is not inherited, the row is empty.
+If the attribute value is not inherited, the field is empty.

 - *Plugin*
   Module or plugin from which the attribute is created.